 Internet Speed in Antigua

 The average internet speed in Antigua was around 13 Mbps.
-Most cafes had between 10-15 Mbps while the apartments I contacted had between 5-10.
+Most cafes had between 10-15 Mbps, while the apartments I contacted had between 5-10.

 You can get an upgrade of 5 Mbps by asking your host.
 This is what we did and it came included in the price of our rent.

 We found 13-15 Mbps to be plenty for our work.
-For reference, we both work online and travel full-time – I am a freelance content writer, and my partner Paul runs his online business selling blue-light gaming glasses.
+For reference, we both work online and travel full-time – I am a freelance content writer, and my partner Paul runs an online business selling blue-light gaming glasses.

-I do a lot of photo editing/uploading and video while Paul has daily Skype/Zoom calls.
+I do a lot of photo editing, uploading, and video while Paul has daily Skype/Zoom calls.

 Coworking Spaces